TadiT7/treble_experimentations_wiki/Nokia-1.md

 - Booting into Android causes screen went out for a few secs.
 The phone reboots after first boot.
 - The phone is still pre-encrypted anyway (Even if you wiped it with TWRP and Not recommended).
 - Builds with Google Play Services crashes a lot.
 Install OpenGapps with the vanilla builds to fix this.
-- Please skip setup wizard because it's buggy and if you wanna setup the phone when it's check for update, press back button and then recheck for updates again.
+- Skip setup wizard because it's buggy and if you wanna setup the phone when it's check for update, press back button and then recheck for updates again.
 (Probably because of Google Play services "fake allowing SMS permission" and "improper android build").
 - If you installed Gapps, please edit the ROM build info. (in /system/etc/prop.default, /system/build.prop, /vendor/default.prop and /vendor/build.prop) or every Google app will yell at you that your phone's software isn't "legit".
 - The TWRP recovery formats /data partiton in ext4 format.
 But the phone partition and encryption only works with f2fs format.
 So don't try to wipe the phone with TWRP.
 Only use Stock Android recovery or "fastboot -w" (Only works when bootloader unlocked) can wipe the phone's user data properly.
 ***